Women in Judaism: Domestic life

-Marriage, domestic violence and divorce are all topics discussed by Jewish sages of the Medieval world.
-Marriage is an important institution in Judaism (see Marriage in Judaism).
-The sages of this period discussed this topic at length.
-The wife and mother in Hebrew, is called "akeret habayit," which in English translation means "mainstay of the house."
-In traditional and Orthodox Judaism the akeret habayit, or woman of the house, tends to the family and household duties.
+Marriage, domestic violence and divorce were discussed by Jewish sages of the Medieval world.
+Marriage is an important institution in Judaism.
+The wife/mother is called "akeret habayit" in Hebrew, which in English means "mainstay of the house".
+In traditional and Orthodox Judaism the akeret habayit tends to the family and household duties.

-Rabbeinu Gershom instituted a rabbinic decree (Takkanah) prohibiting polygyny among Ashkenazic Jews.
-At the time, Sephardic and Mizrahi Jews did not recognize the validity of the ban.
+Rabbeinu Gershom instituted a rabbinic decree (takkanah) prohibiting polygyny among Ashkenazic Jews.
+At the time, Sephardic and Mizrahi Jews did not accept this ban.

 The rabbis instituted legal methods to enable women to petition a rabbinical court to compel a divorce.
 Maimonides ruled that a woman who found her husband "repugnant" could ask a court to compel a divorce by flogging the recalcitrant husband "because she is not like a captive, to be subjected to intercourse with one who is hateful to her".
-Furthermore, Maimonides ruled that a woman may "consider herself as divorced and remarry" if her husband became absent for three years or more.
+Furthermore, Maimonides ruled that a woman may "consider herself as divorced and remarry" if her husband remained absent for three years.
 This was to prevent women married to traveling merchants from becoming an agunah if the husband never returned.

-The rabbis also instituted and tightened prohibitions on domestic violence.
+The rabbis instituted and tightened prohibitions on domestic violence.
 Rabbi Peretz ben Elijah ruled, "The cry of the daughters of our people has been heard concerning the sons of Israel who raise their hands to strike their wives.
 Yet who has given a husband the authority to beat his wife?"
 Rabbi Meir of Rothenberg ruled that, "For it is the way of the Gentiles to behave thus, but Heaven forbid that any Jew should do so.
 And one who beats his wife is to be excommunicated and banned and beaten."
-Rabbi Meir of Rothenberg also ruled that a battered wife could petition a rabbinical court to compel a husband to grant a divorce, with a monetary fine owed to her on top of the regular ketubah money.
+He also ruled that a battered wife could petition a rabbinical court to compel a husband to grant a divorce, with a monetary fine owed to her on top of the regular ketubah money.
 These rulings occurred in the midst of societies where wife-beating was legally sanctioned and routine.

 Education

 Jewish women had a limited education.
 They were taught to read, write, run a household.
-They were also given some education in religious law that was essential to their daily lives, such as keeping kosher.
+They were given some education in religious law that was essential to their daily lives, such as keeping kosher.
 Both Christian and Jewish girls were educated in the home.
-Although Christian girls may have had a male or female tutor, most Jewish girls had a female tutor.
+Although Christian girls might have either a male or female tutor, most Jewish girls had a female tutor.
 Higher learning was uncommon for women.
-(See Female Education in the Medieval Period).
-There are more sources of education for Jewish women living in Muslim-controlled lands.
-For example, Middle Eastern Jewry had an abundance of female literates.
+More sources of education were available for Jewish women in Muslim-controlled lands.
+Middle Eastern Jewry had an abundance of female literates.

-Many women gained enough education to help their husbands out in business or even run their own.
+Many women had enough education to help their husbands in business or even run their own.
 Jewish women seem to have lent money to Christian women throughout Europe.
-Women were also copyists, midwives, spinners, and weavers.
+Women also worked as copyists, midwives, spinners, and weavers.